bdpedigo/talks/docs/slides/defense/defense.md

 <div class="columns">
 <div>

-Networks are mathematical abstractions to represent *relational* data
+Networks (or graphs) are mathematical abstractions to represent *relational* data

 - **Nodes** are the set of objects (neurons)
 - **Edges** are the set of connections between those objects (synapses)